-Microgrids Help Integrate Renewable Energy and Improve Community Resiliency
+Microgrids Help Integrate

-Microgrids, basically mini power grids, use technologies such as energy storage to provide power to specific communities/neighborhoods if an outage occurs on the larger grid.
+SDG&E is committed to modernizing the power grid to integrate more clean energy, enhance grid reliability, and improve safety.
+Microgrids, which are basically mini power grids, use technologies such as energy storage to provide power to specific communities or neighborhoods if an outage occurs on the larger grid.

 The Borrego Springs Microgrid is a Glimpse into the Future

 In 2013, SDG&E installed America’s first utility-scale microgrid to provide community resiliency to Borrego Springs, a remote desert town in northeastern San Diego County that is connected to the larger grid by a single transmission line.
 Borrego Springs is home to more than 3,000 residents who experience extreme heat and monsoonal rains, which can impact energy service.
 The microgrid helps keep critical facilities, such as fire stations or schools, energized during adverse or high-fire risk weather conditions that necessitate a Public Safety Power Shutoff (PSPS).

 Borrego Springs Microgrid uses smart grid technology — including local power generation, local energy storage, and automated switching — to create a more robust and resilient grid that can dynamically react to changing environmental and grid conditions.
 The Borrego Springs Microgrid is connected to the smart grid, but it can disconnect and function independently during emergencies to supply vital electricity to the local community through its on-site resources.